nover/ansible-role-docker-engine/README.md

 # Ansible role for Docker Engine

-This role installs Docker Engine on Ubuntu 14.04 and 16.04
+This role installs Docker Engine on Ubuntu 14.04, 16.04 and Debian Stretch variants

 ## Requirements